- LEGISLATIVE FRAMEWORK

 7.6 Oral hearings and written proceedings

 7.6.1 Unless otherwise agreed by the parties, the arbitral tribunal shall decide whether to hold an oral hearing for the presentation of arguments and evidence, or to conduct the arbitral proceedings on the basis of documents and other materials only.
-58 Ibid, art 1189(1).
-If requested by a party and not agreed otherwise, the arbitral tribunal shall hold such hearings at an appropriate stage of the arbitral proceedings.
+61 If requested by a party and not agreed otherwise, the arbitral tribunal shall hold such hearings at an appropriate stage of the arbitral proceedings.

 7.7 Default by one of the parties

 7.7.1 As mentioned in paragraph 7.1.2 above, it is obligatory for the claimant to file a statement of claim.
-Where a claimant fails to file its statement of claim in accordance with the requirements of article 1188 of the CCP, the arbitral tribunal shall terminate the arbitral proceedings without deciding on the merits of the dispute.
-59 Ibid, art 1190(1).
+62 Where a claimant fails to file its statement of claim, the arbitral tribunal must terminate the arbitral proceedings without deciding on the merits of the dispute.
+63

-7.7.2 If the respondent defaults in submitting a reply to the statement of claim (ie it fails to file a statement of defence), this does not prevent the arbitral tribunal from continuing with the arbitral proceedings but shall not be deemed as admitting the facts included in the statement of claim.
-60 Ibid, art 1190(2).
+7.7.2 If the respondent defaults in submitting a reply to the statement of claim (ie it fails to file a statement of defence), this does not prevent the arbitral tribunal from continuing with the arbitral proceedings but may not be deemed as admitting the facts included in the statement of claim.
+64

 7.7.3 The default of any party to appear at a hearing or to submit documents that have been requested from it does not prevent the arbitral tribunal from continuing the arbitral proceedings and rendering an award based on gathered evidence.
-61 Ibid, art 1190(3).
+65

 7.8 Evidence generally

 7.8.1 An arbitral tribunal may hear witnesses, and examine documents and other necessary evidence, but it may not compel the parties or third parties to provide evidence.
-62 Ibid, art 1191(1).
-In particular, an arbitral tribunal is not entitled to compel anyone to appear before it or fine anyone for failing to do so.
-However, the arbitral tribunal is entitled to ask the courts for assistance in obtaining evidence, as discussed in section 9.4 below.
+66 In particular, an arbitral tribunal is not entitled to compel anyone to appear before it or fine anyone for failing to do so.
+However, the arbitral tribunal is entitled to ask the courts for assistance in obtaining evidence, as set out in section 9.4 below.

 7.9 Appointment of experts

-7.9.1 Unless the parties have agreed otherwise, the arbitral tribunal can appoint an expert or experts in order to obtain their opinions.
+7.9.2 In an ad hoc arbitration, the CCP explicitly states that unless the parties have agreed otherwise, the arbitral tribunal can appoint an expert or experts to obtain their opinions.
 The arbitral tribunal may also request the parties to provide the expert with requested information and documents.
-63 Ibid, art 1191(2).
-Unless the parties have agreed otherwise, at a party’s request or if the arbitral tribunal considers it necessary, the expert, after providing an opinion, will attend a hearing where the parties can ask questions or request explanations.
-64 Ibid, art 1191(3).
+67 Unless the parties have agreed otherwise, at a party’s request or if the arbitral tribunal considers it necessary, the expert, after providing an opinion, will attend a hearing where the parties can ask questions or request explanations.
+68

 7.10 Confidentiality

-7.10.1 Although confidentiality is regarded as one of the main characteristics of arbitration, the CCP does not establish the confidentiality of arbitral proceedings.
-Therefore, for the avoidance of doubt, it is advisable that the parties provide for the confidentiality of arbitral proceedings in their arbitration agreement.
+7.10.1 Although confidentiality is regarded as one of the main characteristics of commercial arbitration, the CCP does not explicitly establish the confidentiality of arbitral proceedings.
+Therefore, for the avoidance of doubt, it may be advisable that the parties provide for the confidentiality of arbitral proceedings in their arbitration agreement.

 8. MAKING THE AWARD AND CLOSING THE PROCEEDINGS